How to Inspect PMTiles Metadata with CLI Tools

 CI/CD Validation Patterns

 Integrating PMTiles inspection into automated workflows catches packaging errors before they reach staging or production.
-Below are two common patterns:

 GitHub Actions / GitLab CI